schooltest2015/low-pro-for-jquery/README.md

-Add Amazon Sagemaker Docs integrations page (#7293)
+Add https://youtu.be/OpWpBI35A5Y to inference-api Docs (#8717)